-How do I open a GGB file?
+How to open a GGB file

 You can open a GGB file in GeoGebra Classic (cross-platform), GeoGebra Graphing Calculator (cross-platform), and other GeoGebra apps.
 For example, to open a GGB file in the online version of GeoGebra Classic, open the program's menu, select the Open button, and then select the Folder icon.
 Then, navigate to and open your GGB file.

 How do I modify a GGB file's XML?